rocher/getdata-006-1/README.md

    + create a vector of factors to select columns, to be used by `read.table`

-### Selecting features
+### Selecting columns

-The file `features.txt` contains the names of the measures following a simple convetion.
+The file `features.txt` contains the names of the measures following a simple convention.
 For example, some measures related to body acceleration `BodyAcc` are named as follows:

 | pefix | feature | suffix | axis    |